Earth and Environmental Dynamics

 Practical River Management and Restoration (Mount St. Helens field course)

 This field-based module examines river processes and dynamics within the context of human efforts to manage and restore dynamic river systems.
-The module is taught during a 12-day field course to the Mt St Helens National Monument in Washington State, USA and a 4-week river change detection and visualisation project that will run through the remainder of the autumn semester.
+The module is taught during a 12-day field course to the Mt St. Helens National Monument in Washington State, USA and a four-week river change detection and visualisation project that will run through the remainder of the autumn semester.

 - What are the practical, management options that should be considered for mitigating these impacts?